This post is a compilation of all the information I’ve seen from phenibut reviews, as well as my own experiences with this substance.

 The Triangle of Anxiety and Depression (What Makes You Up)

-When I first started investigating how to manage and relieve my tendency towards feeling anxious and depressed, I visited my awesome GP.
+When I first started investigating how to manage and relieve my tendency towards feeling down and worried, I visited my awesome GP.
 He explained that there are three “pillars” which make up how you feel:

 - Your inherited brain chemistry